 Gordon’s story is not unique.
 The Comprehensive Heart Failure and Transplant Program has been successful in using mechanical support to avoid transplant and bridge patients to recovery.
 The critical factor is specialty expertise.

-The Froedtert & MCW health network has one of the largest teams of board-certified advanced heart failure and transplant cardiologists in Wisconsin.
-“Our team is uniquely positioned to examine all possible options,” Dr. Salinger said.
-“We provide patients with the most advanced treatment appropriate for their situation.”
+The Froedtert & MCW health network has one of the largest teams of board-certified advanced heart failure and transplant cardiologists in Wisconsin and is uniquely positioned to examine all possible options.

 Up and at It